 Getting started as a freelancer?
-Whether you're freelancing nights and weekends or as your full-time gig, use this short list to fast track your business set up.
-We promise it’ll save you the headache in the long run.
+Whether you're freelancing nights and weekends (or as your full-time gig), use this short list to fast track your business set up.

 1. Create your portfolio